azharcodeit/vue-cryptonomicon/README.md

 # cryptonomicon

-This is a Vue 3 project built with using Tailwind.
+This is a Vue 3 project built using Tailwind.

 You can add crypto name, which will then be displayed as a card with its name and the price.